+- The SMF may be able to report the satellite backhaul information for Edge Computing charging.

 5.1.2.3 Charging information

-The charging information for 5GS usage for Edge Computing is collected for each UE and each edge application by the SMFs, and are specified in TS 32.255 [11].
+The charging information for 5GS usage for Edge Computing, including satellite backhaul information, is collected for each UE and each edge application by the SMFs, and are specified in TS 32.255 [11].

 5.1.2.4 CHF selection